-Design offers proven and effective methods to promote innovation, to understand and engage users in finding the fastest way from concept to testing and to ensure the sustainability of production.
-Academic research paints a clear picture.
-Businesses that use design thinking are leaner, smarter and more profitable.
-Simply put: design makes business better.
+Design offers proven and effective methods to promote innovation, to understand and engage users in finding the fastest way from concept to testing, and to ensure sustainability in production.

 Key challenges for innovation policy

 (This is based on a draft version of the Strategy for Decentralized Business Promotion 2020-23 which will become the national S3 when finalised and adopted)

 • Labour force and social